 Modern-day biometrics first made their appearance in the realm of high-security clearance and law enforcement.
 Things like DNA sampling took the guesswork out of who-done-it.
 Fingerprint scanners helped identify individuals worthy of accessing whatever the government is hiding in places like Area 51 (probably not your grandma’s chili recipe).

 Another hurdle was the issue of how exactly to rapidly analyze biometric data at the point of sale.
 But there’s been a rapid advance in technology—hardware and software—in the last few decades.
-Biometric devices are far easier to replicate or even integrate into existing hardware, like consumer smartphones.
+Biometric devices are far easier to integrate into existing hardware, like smartphones.

 Facial Recognition with Apple Pay

 A TrueDepth camera on the latest iPhone models projects thousands of infrared points of light onto your face.
 These points are then analyzed to create a topographical map of your features.
-It’s sort of like a Pink Floyd laser show, only without the music and without the aroma (it’s not oregano).
-A so-called bionic chip inside the phone then compares that data to an enrolled facial scan.
+A bionic chip inside the phone then compares that data to an enrolled facial scan.

 This of course means that Apple users need to register their face.
 A user can complete facial registration during the setup of the phone, or at any time by accessing the settings.
 But what if your face looks different after registration…like, for instance, everyone who wore masks during the Covid pandemic?